WebDevStudios/BuddyPress-Registration-Options/readme.txt

 = 4.1 =

 * Added hiding of pending members from the members list on the frontend, until approved.
+* Updated UI to match latest WordPress visual style
 * Fixed issue with where we were trying to grab user data after the user was deleted.
-* Labels around checkboxes for easier selection.
-* Updated UI to match latest WordPress visual style
+* Now translation ready
+* Accessibility updates
 * Sanitize inputs to help with security.
 * Code cleanup
 * Screenshot updates.